-Ah, these blisters are so annoying!
-Today a very minor blister on my heel, which hasn’t bothered me at all before, decided it didn’t want to be encased in a running shoe.
-What to do?
-Luckily I had my Keen sandals with me.
+Today’s goal was to make it through Portage Canal along the Eastern Bifurcation.
+But ah, these blisters are so annoying!
+A very minor blister on my heel, which hasn’t bothered me at all before, decided it didn’t want to be encased in a running shoe today.
+So what to do?
+Luckily, I had my Keen sandals with me – sandals with a hole right where that blister was.
 I wore them all day, even when running, and they performed admirably.
-My blister thanked them.
+And my blister thanked them.

-The day was mostly cloudy and cool, although the sun broke through near the end of the day.
-The John Muir segment was short, but very pretty, running around Lake Ennis.
-Lots of pretty prairie and remnants of a rare oak savanna.
+Today was mostly cloudy and cool, although the sun broke through near the end of the day.
+While the John Muir segment was short, it very pretty, running around Lake Ennis.
+The trail also showcased lots of pretty prairie and remnants of a rare oak savanna.

 The Marquette Trail ran along a hilly bank above the Fox River.
-The views were gorgeous (see photos), although the footing was a bit tricky (the “bank” was marshy vegetation).
-The trail crossed 21 bridges/boardwalks, which was fun.
+The views along this path were gorgeous (see photos), although the footing was a bit tricky (the “bank” was marshy vegetation).
+The trail here also crossed 21 bridges/boardwalks, which was fun.

-I ran into two section hikers today, and Ed and I saw innumerable cranes along the lengthy connecting route.
+I ran into two section hikers today, a novelty.
+And Ed and I saw innumerable cranes along the lengthy connecting route.
 A local told Ed she thinks they’re gathering for their flight south.
 They’re such cool birds, sort of prehistoric looking (and sounding).
 Can’t forget to mention a decent sized buck clattered across the road this morning, right as I was starting.

 Disclosure: This entry contains affiliate links (among regular links) to products I own and like, or which I think you might like.
 This means that, at no extra cost to you, I will earn a commission if you click through and make a purchase.